 Yang, Yang, Zhoujun Li, Yan Chen, Xiaoming Zhang, and Senzhang Wang (2015).
 Improving the robustness of complex networks with preserving community structure.
 PloS one 10, no. 2 : e0116551.

-This is Part 7 of a continuing series of posts on dynamic network analysis.
-8. Adaptive networks.
+This is Part 7 in a series of posts introducing dynamic network analysis.
+Next up: 8.
+Adaptive networks.

 © 2018 John Edward Terrell.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author(s) and source are credited.
 The statements and opinions expressed are those of the author(s) and do not constitute official statements or positions of the Editors and others associated with SCIENCE DIALOGUES.